better-coding-academy/style-guide/README.md

 headingEl.style.fontSize = `${parseInt(headingEl.style.fontSize) + 1}px`;
 ```

-**Why?** Disregarding whether this works or not (and in some cases it won't work) this is an anti-pattern because we're depending on data that is stored within the DOM.
+**Why?** Disregarding whether this works or not (and in some't cases it won't work) this is an anti-pattern because we're depending on data that is stored within the DOM.

 Instead, do something like: